 Most people look forward to going barefoot on the beach or wearing sandals during summer months.
 But for patients with diabetes, who often have poor circulation and nerve damage in their feet, simple activities like these can be dangerous.

-“Patients with diabetes always have to pay close attention to taking care of their feet, even in the typically carefree days of summer,” explains Christine Fields, diabetic nurse educator at Main Line Health Center in Newtown Square.
+“Patients with diabetes always have to pay close attention to taking care of their feet, even in the typically carefree days of summer,” explains Christine Fields, diabetic nurse educator at Main Line Health Newtown Square.

 Fortunately, this doesn’t have to mean a summer in sneakers.
 With a few extra precautions, you can still enjoy sandal weather, even with diabetes.
 Follow the suggestions below to enjoy the summer months while still protecting your feet.

 Patients with diabetes should try to maintain a blood sugar level of 70 to 130 mg/dL before meals and less than 180 mg/dL two hours after starting a meal, with a hemoglobin A1C level less than seven percent.
 Regular exercise, a healthy diet, proper medication as prescribed by your doctor, monitoring your blood sugar can help ensure these levels.

 It can be tempting to take a walk through the sand, but seashells, broken glass, and ocean debris can puncture the skin of your feet and cause infection.
 Hot sand or sidewalks can also cause burns on your feet, so always wear shoes when you’re going to be outside.

 Your shoes should be a perfect fit, as those that are too small can cause blister and calluses.
 Adult feet usually change sizes four to five times, and weight fluctuations, weather, and poor circulation can alter the size of your feet.
 If it’s been awhile since you’ve had a fitting or you’re not sure what the right size shoe is for you, ask for your feet to be measured.
 When buying socks, look for those that are soft and thick with no seams, as they could rub and cause blisters.